 Second generation bio-fuels:

-Of all the biofuels, ‘biodiesel’ has emerged as the most secured self-reliant fuel and a source of renewable energy.
+Of all the bio-fuels, ‘biodiesel’ has emerged as the most secure self-reliant fuel and a source of renewable energy.

 What is bio-diesel ?

 Bio-diesel is a vegetable oil or animal fat-based diesel fuel consisting of long-chain alkyl (methyl, propyl or ethyl) esters.
 Bio-diesel is typically made by chemically reacting lipids (e.g., vegetable oil, animal fat (tallow) with an alcohol.
 The main commodity sources of bio-diesel in India are non-edible oils obtained from plant species such as Jatropha curcas, Pongamia pinnata, Calophyllum inophyllum, Hevea brasiliensis etc.

 Bio-diesel is meant to be used in standard diesel engines and is thus distinct from the vegetable and waste oils used to fuel converted diesel engines.
 Biodiesel can be used alone, or blended with petro-diesel.
 Bio-diesel can be mixed with petroleum diesel in any percentage, from 1 to 99, which is represented by a number following a B. For example, B5 is 5 percent bio-diesel with 95 percent petroleum, B20 is 20 percent bio-diesel with 80 percent petroleum, or B100 is 100 percent bio-diesel, no petroleum.